Risks of Caesarean Sections

 Homebirth Reference Site

-REFS TITLE: Cesarean hysterectomy at Louisiana State University, 1975 through 1981.
+TITLE: Cesarean hysterectomy at Louisiana State University, 1975 through 1981.

 AUTHORS: Plauche WC; Wycheck JG; Iannessa MJ; Rousset KM; Mickal A